manuito/robot-small/README.md

 The feature are limited :
 * Driving (Track 2WD)
 * Light (1 RGB Band with 8 NeoPixels)

 And that's it !
 Enough for "rc like" fun for kids, easy to program.
 I expect to glue so lego on it to make it possible to build anything they want over it.
 It will not be fast but OK.

 For MCU, it's also simpler : ESP8266 with D1 Mini.
-Plus a pololu "2 motors driver", 1 pololu 5v regulator (even if ESP8266 is 3.3V, it's easier to manage a 5V input in combined electronic plateform like a robot, and the NodeMCU includes a 3.3V regulator itself.
+Plus a pololu "2 motors driver", 1 pololu 5v regulator (even if ESP8266 is 3.3V, it's easier to manage a 5V input in combined electronic plateform like a robot, and the D1 mini includes a 3.3V regulator itself.

+I will use a Proto PCB.
+I hope to start to create custom PCB for my next projects, as using this kind of (cheap) proto board is not fun and it make you loose a lot of space ...
+And I hope to be able to buy also a better solder iron : mine is a cheap one, and it's already almost dead :'(

 ### Lego base